stratapp-ai/stratapp-ai.github.io/_blog/management-consulting-in-2021.md

 Clients are increasingly time poor and unable to focus on getting real work done.
 Client side leaders at all levels seem consumed in cultures of real-time messaging and 247 availability.
 Many (perhaps most) have lost the time and ability to research, think deeply, plan carefully and execute at speed.

-Therefore, clients need help to successfully adopt and evolve new technology.
+Clients need help to adopt and evolve new technology.
 Help they are willing to pay for to de-risk implementations and maximise ROI.
 The consulting opportunities are perhaps broader than what you might think:

 * high level planning / context validation
 * change management & communications